-Passing an unusal bunker surviving from the Second World War, we then start a deep descent down Barnsfarm Hill, then Highden Hill to the busy A24.
+Passing an unusual bunker surviving from the Second World War, you start a steep descent down Barnsfarm Hill, then Highden Hill to the busy A24.

-A detour to Washington and a visit to the Franklands Arms is your reward for another six miles walked.
+Finish the walk at the car park off the A27 or detour to Washington and a visit to the Franklands Arms is your reward for another nine miles walked.

-Go on you've earned it!
+Go on... you've earned it!